County superintendents speak out against ILEARN results

 Downs thanked Gov. Eric Holcomb and state legislators for their “hold harmless” effort, but described it as only a temporary fix.

-Allen County superintendents are not in favor of eliminating accountability, but favor a diverse system of measuring student achievement, according to a news release from the four school districts.

-“We use multiple assessments to measure the growth of our students, and ILEARN is one of the measures,” Hissong said.
+“We use multiple assessments to measure the growth of our students, and ILEARN is one of the measures,” Hissong said in a news release.
 “We will continue to teach students and prepare them for their future, whether it is college and career or other opportunities.
 While assessments are part of the educational process, so is educating the whole child and meeting his or her specific needs.”

 (0) comments